What is SIBO?

 The stomach and upper small intestine is relatively sterile compared to the large intestine.
-As you can by the above graphic, this area typically houses hundreds of bacteria, where as the colon houses hundreds of millions of bacteria.
-Thus even bacteria that are normally found in the gastrointestinal system might found in too high abundance in the upper GI system and cause problems.
+As you can see by the above graphic, this area typically houses hundreds of bacteria, where as the colon houses hundreds of millions of bacteria.
+Thus even bacteria that are normally found in the gastrointestinal system might be found in too high abundance in the upper GI system and cause problems.

 What are the Symptoms of SIBO?

 Bloating/Flatulence (particularly with simple carbohydrates)

 Immune system dysfunction: Eczema, Asthma

 Overuse of medications (antibiotics, steroids, oral hormones, anti-reflux medications)

 How is SIBO Diagnosed?